(PRE-REGISTRATION IS REQUIRED)

 Parents, guardians, coaches, and community members are welcome to attend the event.
 All participants are encouraged to participate in activities prepared by our presenters.

-This will be our first VIRTUAL In the Huddle and the talks will continue to be interactive.
+This will be our second VIRTUAL In the Huddle and the talks will continue to be interactive.
 We will continue to foster a safe and inclusive space for all participants.
 If we can provide any accommodations for the presentations, please do not hesitate to reach out to email@example.com.

-Click here to check out last year’s In the Huddle event!
+Click here to check out last years In the Huddle event!